JustAnotherHeroRiding/Capstone/README.md

 # CS50 WEB PROGRAMMING FINAL PROJECT: InTone

-The project video is: WIP
+The project video is: https://www.youtube.com/watch?v=0qHFcEABeHc

 ## Main idea
 A website where users can discuss guitar music, rate albums, list the gear used by the players and discuss the players themselves.
 A never ending chase of "Tone" and the gear used to obtain it.
 The main components are: